chaviawasthy/python_projects/README.md

 ~ Snake Water Gun
 ~ The Perfect Guess
 These are some really easy projects.
-This is easy to do
+This is easy to do.
+You'll love it.